-Seeing this all the 5 pirs from multan blessed him and announced that he will be known by the name of Ramshahpir, Ramapir or Hindawapir all over the world.
-Since then Baba Ramdevji is also reverred by the Muslims as Ramshapir.
+Seeing this all the 5 pirs from Multan blessed him and announced that he will be known by the name of Ramshahpir, Ramapir or Hindawapir all over the world.
+Since then Baba Ramdevji is also referred by the Muslims as Ramshapir.

 Baba Ram Dev Ji believed in the equality of all human beings, both high and low, rich and poor.
 He helped the down-trodden by granting them their wishes.
 The place of Ramdevra is named after Baba Ramdev and Muslims also pay homage to this saint with lots of respect.